2018 Investing Offshore - July 2018

 CHOOSING BETWEEN A RAND-DENOMINATED AND FOREIGN-DOMICILED FUND

 Offshore investment is still subject to exchange controls set by government and administered by the South African Reserve Bank.
 When you elect to invest in our foreign-domiciled funds, you use your individual allowance of up to R11 million per annum.
-Investors in our randdenominated funds utilise Coronation’s foreign investment allowance, which is currently set at 35% of the household assets invested in our unit trust funds.
-Note that we may have to temporarily close our rand-denominated funds to new investments in periods where we exceed the 35% limit.
+Investors in our rand-denominated funds utilise Coronation’s foreign investment allowance, which is currently set at 40% (excl.
+Africa) of the household assets invested in our unit trust funds.

 DECIDING ON THE RIGHT CURRENCY CHOICE